Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Aspects.md

 > \- The Extended Zodiac
 When designing void classes and powers, remember that because void can be seen as nothing, it can also be used to invert what the classes do normally.
 #### Mechanics
-gain a dot in a mental attribute
+gain a dot in a Finesse attribute
 ##### Ability
 Void players gain a specialty in brawl: Unarmed.
 Void players suffer no untrained penalties.
 Page inversion: Increase all untrained penalties by one.
 (Page of void could alternatively be interpreted as one of the most powerful start classes in the game, but it would have to become absolutely terrible at high levels.
 If taking this, (and I don't know whether I love or hate it) instead of increasing untrained penalties by one, the page gains a dot in all untrained skills.)